SESARLab/mfh-dl-performace-testing/thesis.md

 <div style="page-break-after: always; visibility: hidden;"></div>

-## 4. Apache Hive and Apache Druid performance testing
+## 3. Apache Hive and Apache Druid performance testing

+In software, performance testing is a type of non-functional testing that measures a system's behaviour under satisfactory and unsatisfactory conditions [27].
+The performance of a system, especially for those that uses the network to transfer data, are assessed by collecting various time-related metrics, like response time, throughput, and concurrency.
+We define *response time* as the measure of time a system takes to respond to a given  business request, or command; *Throughput* refers to the amount of work, that is the number of requests, that an application can process in a unit of time, while *concurrency* is defined as the property of a system to respond to several requests that potentially interact with each other, simultaneously.

+One traditional way to accomplish performance testing is to develop a benchmark: a workload representative of how the system is used in the field and then run the system on those benchmarks.
+Then, with a typical benchmark available, it is necessary to collect performance requirements, provided in a concrete, verifiable manner to make the performance testing meaningful.
+The requirements of the research are:

+1. Maintainability: the platform under test must be easy to configure and should integrate well on the actual MIND Foods HUB Hadoop cluster
+2. Performance: the platform under test should provide sub-second aggregations queries

-To evaluate the performance of Apache Hive and Apache Druid and to achieve a reproducible test, I followed five significant steps for each database:
+To evaluate the maintainability and the performance of Apache Hive and Apache Druid and to achieve a reproducible test, I followed five significant steps, extensively described in the next sections:

 1. Provision of each solution
 2. Generate syntetic data